anyaevostinar/anyaevostinar.github.io/classes/111-f24/hw4.md

 function, think about how you are changing lists when you might not mean to.
 Are you doing something that causes you trouble down the road?

 ### allPlayable
-Add a function `allPlayable(hand, words)` that returns a list of all valid words from `words` that can be played using only the tiles from `hand`.
+Add a function `allPlayable(hand, words)` that takes a *string* `hand` and list of strings `words` and returns a list of all valid words from `words` that can be played using only the tiles from `hand`.
 One suggestion for an approach to this is to implement something like the following:

 ```
 make an empty list of playable words